tanzeemzillu/RTSP-protocol-implementation-client/README.md

 In this implementation a client and a server has been implemented.
 A video file has been stroed in the server side for streaming during demonstration.

+Also the xml encoding has been implemented in the implementation so that the request and response message can be read in wireshark/tcpdump.